datacarpentry/wrangling-genomics/00-readQC.md

 ## Bioinformatics workflows

-When working with high--throughput sequencing data, the raw reads you get off of the sequencer will need to pass through a number of  different tools in order to generate your final desired output.
+When working with high-throughput sequencing data, the raw reads you get off of the sequencer will need to pass through a number of  different tools in order to generate your final desired output.
 The execution of this set of tools in a specified order is commonly referred to as a *workflow* or a *pipeline*.

 An example of the workflow we will be using for our variant calling analysis is provided below with a brief description of each step.